REVIEW (Updated): When a hovercycle just isn’t enough

 Charm & Collectibility: (2/5)

 Some may think I’m being generous here but anything labeled Robotech will automatically get one point and anything called a Cyclone or Ride Armor will automatically get another.
 Beyond fans of those two elements, this thing really has no charm or collectibility.
-For those of you that are Robotech or Ride Armor/Cyclone uber collectors, you might want to note that there are probably several variations of this toy.
-The one pictured, for example, was made in Macau as shown by the stamps pictured beneath the feet pegs (pictured below).
-There are likely other ones out there made in either Japan or China that could have some very minor differences as seen in Matchbox’s Battlepod toys.
+Though it’s certainly a heroic vehicle, there is no transformation, no metal content, and no notable gimmicks.
+Retailing for just $4.95 back in 1985, this bike was only $0.50 more than the action figures from the line.
+Though it accommodates the action figures nicely, it’s clearly too large.
+At 13.4 cm long it’s more like 1/14 scale than the 1/18 to 1/20 the figures would be.
+For those of you that are Robotech or Ride Armor/Cyclone uber collectors, there are likely several variations of this toy.
+The one pictured was made in Macau (as shown by the stamps beneath the feet pegs).
+There are likely others made in either Japan or China that could have some very minor cosmetic differences as seen in Matchbox’s Battlepod toys.

 Sculpt, Detail, and Paint: (5/10)

-It has wheels (rubber no less!) that move and it looks like a decent enough cycle but truth be known, I think I’m giving this thing at least one bonus point for being the only ride armor toy made (in that era) that actually seats a rider in a somewhat natural pose!
-Not only does it seat the rider, but the rider can be seated and hold on to the steering handles somewhat realistically.
+It has wheels (with rubber tires no less!) that spin and it looks like a decent enough motorcycle but the big design plus is that you can put the rider on the toy in a somewhat natural pose.
+Not only does it seat the rider, but the rider can be seated and hold on to the handles somewhat realistically.
 Sure, the Scott Bernard action figure is hideous but look at him, he’s actually riding!
-That’s something Gakken was never able to figure out (well, I guess they deserve some credit for their fixed rider 1/20 scale ride armor).
+That’s something Gakken was never able to figure out (excluding their fixed rider 1/20 scale VR-52F).
 Yes, the handle bars had to be pushed back of where they should be but I’m willing to make some allowances.
-There are pegs for the feet to like the rider into position.
-The only other significant design part I’ll mention here is the vehicle’s kickstand.
+There are pegs for the feet to keep the ride attached.
+The only other significant design element is the vehicle’s kickstand.
 It moves to be less cumbersome but never really gets totally out of the way.
-The other areas that should have been incorporated in the design will be discussed further in the articulation section.

-This toy is all plastic but it feels neither frail nor sturdy when held in hand and certainly puts up with play.
-One thing some owners might want to be cautious about is the kickstand beneath the vehicle.
-Trying to get the bike to lean will cause a lot of pressure on this plastic part.
+This toy is all plastic but it feels neither frail nor sturdy when held in hand and its simplicity means it will handle play well.
+One thing some owners might want to be cautious about is the kickstand beneath the vehicle; trying to get the bike to lean will cause a lot of pressure on this plastic part.

 How do you articulate a motorcyle?
-Working steering/handle bars, wheels that move, pedals/retractable kickstand/misc, clutch/handle mechanisms, and suspension.
-This toy has wheels that move so it meets 1 of the 5 possible criteria for a score of 2/10.
+You could incorporate working steering/handle bars, wheels that spin, flip out foot pegs, retractable kickstand, clutch/handle mechanisms, and/or a suspension.
+This toy has wheels that spin so it accomplishes one of these things.
 A more functional and accurate kickstand and adjustable steering would have been very nice touches (yes, I’m harping on the kickstand thing).
-Other Ride Armor/Cyclone toys benefit in this section from additional articulation opportunites in armor mode.
+Other Ride Armor/Cyclone toys benefit in this section from additional articulation opportunities in armor mode.